SpectraL519/cpp-ap/docs/tutorial.md

 > [!TIP]
 >
-> Because of the optional arguments accept an arbitrary number of arguments by default, it is a good practice to set the [nargs](#1-nargs---sets-the-allowed-number-of-values-to-be-parsed-for-an-argument-this-can-be-set-as-a) parameter for optional arguments (where it makes sense).
+> Because optional arguments accept an arbitrary number of arguments by default, it is a good practice to set the [nargs](#1-nargs---sets-the-allowed-number-of-values-to-be-parsed-for-an-argument-this-can-be-set-as-a) parameter for optional arguments (where it makes sense).

 <br />